aaronlee232/NoteSage/README.md

 To interact with the chat directly, navigate to http://localhost:3000/debug-chat, and enter queries in the input field.

 After submitting the query, you should see your message appear above the input box.
-Additional information on what context and conversation messages the AI used to construct its response will be displayed below the input field.
+Additional information on what context and chat messages the AI used to construct its response will be displayed below the input field.

-The conversation itself should appear as:
+The chat itself should appear as:

 ```
 user: Can you explain what the function101 does in feature202?